 Region: Mexico

-With the support of the NOAA Marine Debris Program, the Vermilion Sea Institute is working alongside the Aventureros and other local youth to become community marine debris prevention leaders.
-Other key partners on the project include Marea Viva and local restaurants.
+With the support of the NOAA Marine Debris Program, the Vermilion Sea Institute worked alongside the Aventureros and other local youth to become community marine debris prevention leaders.
+Other key partners on the project included Marea Viva and local restaurants.

 Bahía de los Ángeles is a coastal town along the coast of Baja California, Mexico.
 While the local population is small, the town attracts tourists year-round due to its warm weather and designation as a United Nations Educational, Scientific and Cultural Organization Marine World Heritage Site.
 This influx of tourists, coupled with the need for more waste disposal options, has resulted in large amounts of plastic waste and trash throughout the town’s beaches and wetlands, impacting important marine ecosystems and community food sources.

-The Vermilion Sea Field Station (VSFS) is located in Bahía de los Ángeles and is the home of the Aventureros program, a free year-round youth program that supports local students, ages 7-17, in discovering and caring for the marine and terrestrial worlds around them to grow into the next generation of conservation leaders.
-Using previously collected local marine debris data, Vermilion Sea Institute team members are working alongside Aventureros to tackle marine debris at its source through a place-based debris prevention initiative: Aventureros Averting Plastics for a Better Baja.
-Together they are installing four community-designed plastic waste receptacles and implementing a collection process where plastics are upcycled to create eco-bricks that can be used for sustainable construction projects.
-Marea Viva, a local community group, is helping to design and run the new plastic disposal system.
-This initiative is also engaging local community members and businesses by hosting monthly beach and desert cleanup events, recruiting restaurants to participate in a sustainable takeout container subscription service, and supporting their position as the experts central to marine debris monitoring and prevention in their community.
+The Vermilion Sea Field Station is located in Bahía de los Ángeles and is the home of the Aventureros program, a free year-round youth program that supports local students, ages 7-17, in discovering and caring for the marine and terrestrial worlds around them to grow into the next generation of conservation leaders.
+Using previously collected local marine debris data, Vermilion Sea Institute team members worked alongside the Aventureros to tackle marine debris at its source through a place-based debris prevention initiative: Aventureros Averting Plastics for a Better Baja.
+Together they installed four community-designed waste receptacles and implemented a collection process where plastics could be upcycled to create eco-bricks that can be used for sustainable construction projects.
+Marea Viva, a local community group, helped to design and run the new plastic disposal system.
+This initiative also engaged local community members and businesses by hosting monthly beach and desert cleanup events and working with participating restaurants on a sustainable takeout container subscription service.